 About Me

-I use ice cores and atmospheric chemistry modeling to understand sulfate aerosol sources and chemistry during the preindustrial and industrial eras.
-My PhD research can be broadly divided into three topics by source of sulfate aerosols: volcanoes, marine phytoplankton, and human activities.
+During my PhD advised by Becky Alexander, I have used ice cores and atmospheric chemistry modeling to understand sulfate aerosol sources and chemistry during the preindustrial and industrial eras.
+My current research can be broadly divided into three topics by source of sulfate aerosols: volcanoes, marine phytoplankton, and human activities.

 Research